Controlling COVID-19 risks as restrictions change

 Using face masks in workplaces

-Employees have a duty to cooperate with their employer's actions to comply with their duties under the OHS Act.
+Employees have a duty to cooperate with their employer's actions to comply with their duties under the OHS Act and OHS Regulations.

 Where an employee seeks to provide and use their own face mask at work, an employer must ensure they are meeting their obligations under the OHS Act.
 For example, by undertaking a risk assessment to ensure that the face mask is safe and suitable for the workplace and work activities being performed, providing policies and procedures in relation to the use of face masks in the workplace and providing information, instruction and training in the safe use of face masks within the workplace.

 Employees may already wear respiratory protective equipment (RPE) to control risks associated with their work.
 Where RPE is worn at the workplace, the employer must conduct a risk assessment to ensure the level of RPE provided controls the risks associated with their work, including the risk of exposure to COVID-19.